Last update: 11.16.2018

 An Aussie contender with an eye on movie and TV fans, Getflix delivers everything streaming obsessives could require, and a little bit more on the side.
 Read more in our Getflix review below.

-As the name suggests, Getflix is a VPN that’s built around the needs of streaming fans, but is it any more than a neat add-on for Netflix or YouTube fans, and does it deliver what general VPN users require?
-This Getflix review will address every aspect of what a VPN has to offer, making it easy to choose whether to install it or not.
+As the name suggests, Getflix is a Smart DNS and VPN provider that’s built around giving quality streaming access to more than 350 global channels.
+But is it any more than a neat add-on for Netflix or YouTube fans, and does it deliver what general VPN users require?
+This Getflix review will address every aspect of what the VPN and Smart DNS provider has to offer, making it easy to choose whether to install it or not.

 It claims to be able to work around geoblockers – not just in New Zealand and Australia, but around the world.

 Getflix hails from Australia, where it has cornered the market for users who want to mix privacy and entertainment.
 Using Smart DNS technology, it claims to be able to work around geoblockers – not just in New Zealand and Australia, but around the world.
 So don’t worry if you’re in the USA, because Getflix is a truly global VPN.